-- Victorian Certificate of Education (VCE) - Victorian Certificate of Applied Learning (VCAL)
+- Victorian Certificate of Education (VCE) - VCE Vocational Major (VCE VM)

 Within these two courses students may undertake;

 - Vocational Education and Training (VET)

 - Apprenticeships/ Traineeships known as Australian School based Apprenticeships (ASbA or SBATs)

 - Headstart

 Victoria University Secondary College offers an extensive range of subject choices for students within both Certificates.
 This enables the College to manage individual career pathways to suit the interests and needs of each student.